Saiga antelope: Distribution and habitat

+Kazakh saiga

-In the mid-2010s, the populations declined enormously – as much as 95% in 15 years.
+Kazakhstan is home to the vast majority of saigas in the world, approximately 99%.
+In the 2000s to mid-2010s, the populations declined enormously – as much as 95% in 15 years.
 This led the saiga to be classified as critically endangered on the IUCN Red List.
+Kazakh saiga populations numbered just 21,000 in 2003.
 In more recent years, the saiga has experienced massive regrowth.
 As of 2022, there is an estimated number of 1.38 million saiga surviving in Kazakhstan, per an April aerial count.
 As of December 2023, the global saiga antelope population is estimated to number 922,600–988,500 mature individuals.

 In May 2010, an estimated 12,000 of the 26,000 saiga population in the Ural region of Kazakhstan were found dead.
 Although the deaths are currently being ascribed to pasteurellosis, an infectious disease that strikes the lungs and intestines, the underlying trigger remains to be identified.
 In May 2015, what may be the same disease broke out in three northern regions of the country.
 As of 28 May 2015, more than 120,000 saigas had been confirmed dead in the Betpak-Dala population in central Kazakhstan, representing more than a third of the global population.
 By April 2016, the saigas appeared to be making a comeback, with an increase of population from 31,000 to 36,000 in the Betpak-Dala area.
 In April 2021 a survey in Kazakhstan found that the saiga population had risen from an estimated 334,000 to 842,000.
 The population increase was partially attributed to the government crackdown on poaching and the establishment of conservation areas.
 UK charity RSPB reported in 2022 that, partly due to their conservation efforts, as well as the designation of the Bokey Orda-Ashiozek protected area by the Kazakhstan government, the population had now risen to a peak of 1.32 million.
+In 2025 the Altyn Dala Conservation Initiative announced that populations in Kazakhstan have reached 3.9 million adults in spring 2025.